freeseek/mocha/README.md

 ```
 pfx="..." # output prefix
 thr="..." # number of extra threads to use
-lst="..." # file with list of samples to analyze for asymmetries (e.g. samples with 1p CNN-LOH)
+lst="..." # file with list of samples to analyze for asymmetries (e.g. samples with 1p CN-LOH)
 ```

 Call mosaic chromosomal alterations with MoChA